 Unless there is an emergency, we ask that parents refrain from picking up students until school is dismissed in the afternoon.
 Early dismissal can be disruptive to the learning process.
 We strive for 100% attendance throughout the year.
 Notify the school office as soon as possible if children will be absent.
 This prevents us from contacting you at work or interrupting your activities at home.
 Tardiness and absences limit school achievement.
-Excessive tardiness may result in parent- administrator meetings, attendance contract, and/or after-school detention to make up classwork,.
+Excessive tardiness may result in required attendance at an after-school detention.

-Please refrain from returning from holidays after school begins, or from taking your child(ren) out of school early for vacations, holidays, etc.
+Please refrain from returning from holidays after school begins, or from taking your child(ren) out of school early for vacations, holidays, etc. When parents anticipate that their child will be out of school for an extended time, they should inform the office.
+When both parents are away from

-When parents anticipate that their child will be out of school for an extended time, they should inform the office.
-When both parents are away from Chengdu, they must contact the school to inform the school as to who will be the guardian of their child(ren) and how the parents may be contacted in case of an emergency.
+Chengdu, they must contact the school to inform the school as to who will be the guardian of their child(ren) and how the parents may be contacted in case of an emergency.
 Students will be counted tardy (late) after 8:05am.
-Students arriving late must check in with the office and take a "late slip" to class.
+Students arriving late must check in with the Elementary office, including those students based in the Secondary building, and take a "late slip" to class.